 The operation of advanced video editing equipment and advanced editing techniques will be covered.
 This will include media organization, editing aesthetics, editing dialog and action sequences, montage, the integration of effects and transitions and equipment interfacing.
 Prerequisite: COM142.
+(Existing course, published September 2013) (Updated November engineering practices including system design and timing, station operations, reading of waveform monitors and vectors copes, camera theory and adjustments, and RF equipment.
+Digital and analog theory and IT integration will also be covered.
+(Updated November 2014)

-COM283, Broadcast Engineering (3 credits)
+COM283, Broadcast Engineering (3